chancesmith/Email-Signature-Generator/README.md

 ##Dev setup
 - npm install
 - gulp
-- start by editing the code.html to design the email signature
+- start by editing the `code.html` to design the email signature
-- copy and divide the code.html into the variables of the javascript inside index.html
+- copy and divide the `code.html` into the variables of the javascript inside `variables.js`
+- in variables.js look for `***` for areas to edit